Table of Contents

 - 9. Real-World Success Stories

-In this guide, we’re diving deep—step-by-step—into everything you need to know about texting from your landline:
+In this guide, we’ll walk you through everything you need to know about Landline Text Messaging and how to text from a computer using your landline.

 Why Businesses Stick to Outdated Methods

-- They don’t realize there’s a better way.
+- They don’t realize there’s a better way like VoIP Text Messaging.

 - They assume texting is only for personal use or big corporations.